deors/deors-demos-microservices/readme.md

 The module path might also be configured in `pom.xml` file.

-Follow the next sequence for running the services to let retrieve the configuration and register the services properly:
+Follow the next sequence for running the services in order so they are able to leverage the configuration and registry services during startup:

     - configservice
     - eurekaservice